DavyJonesLocker/dismissible_helpers/README.md

 ### Using authenticated user ###

 DismissibleHelpers will store the dismissed helpers on a model.
+If the helper method `current_user` is available, DismissibleHelpers will use this to retrieve the current user/account.

 The model should have an attribute called `dismissed_helpers` which should be an array type.
-You can use ActiveRecord's serialization to achive
+You can use ActiveRecord's serialization to achieve this:
-this:

  1 Add this `dismissed_helpers` column as a `text` column